darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 ---
 title: watermark
 id: watermark
-applicable-version: 3.2.1
+applicable-version: 3.8
 tags:
 working-color-space: RGB
 view: darkroom
 masking: true
 ---

 Render a vector-based overlay onto your image.
 Watermarks are standard SVG documents and can be designed using [Inkscape](http://www.inkscape.org/).

+You can also use bitmap (PNG) images.

-The SVG processor in darktable can also substitute strings within the SVG document, allowing image-dependent information to be included in the watermark.
+The SVG processor in darktable can also substitute strings within an SVG document, allowing image-dependent information to be included in the watermark.

 User-designed watermarks should be placed into the directory `$HOME/.config/darktable/watermarks`.
 Once in place, use the reload button update the list of available watermarks.

-The following is a list of variable strings that are supported for substitution within the SVG document.
+The following is a list of variable strings that are supported for substitution within an SVG document.

 In addition to this list you can also use the variable strings defined in the [variables](../../special-topics/variables.md) section.